West Siberian Economic Region: Socio-economic indicators

-West Siberian economic region accounted for 21 per cent of the national GRP in 2008.
+West Siberian economic region accounted for 21% of the national GRP in 2008.
 The official economic statistics give a positive profile to this region.
 Not only is GDP in total high due to its substantial total population, but also reported GDP per capita is almost half above the Russian mean, as is industrial productivity.
 In keeping with this, wage levels are a third above the national average.
 However, the likelihood of getting paid in full is 14% below the national level.
 The region's economy is, moreover, relatively low in privatized ex-state enterprises, and only average in new private sector employment.

 Levels of social welfare are close to the national mean in terms of life expectancy for men and women, and the proportion of students in higher education.
 However, popular attitudes in the region give a negative picture of West Siberia.
 Compared to other regions, people are much less likely to expect life to improve, and are even more negative in their rating of the national economy.